jupyter/docker-stacks/docs/using/selecting.md

 It contains:

-- [Miniforge](https://github.com/conda-forge/miniforge) Python 3.x in `/opt/conda` with two package managers
+- Package managers
   - [conda](https://github.com/conda/conda): "cross-platform, language-agnostic binary package manager".
   - [mamba](https://github.com/mamba-org/mamba): "reimplementation of the conda package manager in C++".
 We use this package manager by default when installing packages.
 - Unprivileged user `jovyan` (`uid=1000`, configurable, [see options in the common features section](./common.md) of this documentation) in group `users` (`gid=100`) with ownership over the `/home/jovyan` and `/opt/conda` paths
 - `tini` as the container entrypoint
 - A `start.sh` script as the default command - useful for running alternative commands in the container as applications are added (e.g. `ipython`, `jupyter kernelgateway`, `jupyter lab`)
-- Options for a self-signed HTTPS certificate and passwordless sudo
+- Passwordless sudo
+- No preinstalled scientific computing packages

 ### jupyter/base-notebook